Download ReportDownload Report PDF (7,260.84 KB)

 - Pages: N/A

-This report describes the research and evaluation activities undertaken by our Division of Child and Family Development in 2017.
-Brief project descriptions provide an overview of the range of projects conducted by the Division during the year in early childhood research, child care, Head Start and Early Head Start, child welfare, cultural diversity, and human trafficking.
+This report describes the research and evaluation activities undertaken by our Division of Child and Family Development in FY2018.
+Brief project descriptions provide an overview of the range of projects conducted by the Division during the year in early childhood research, child care, Head Start and Early Head Start, child welfare, human trafficking, and cultural diversity.

-This report provides detailed summaries of each project that was active or newly funded during FY17 and highlights select findings released in 2017.
+This report provides detailed summaries of each project that was active or newly funded during FY18 and highlights select findings released in 2018.

 The studies in this report are organized into six sections: